 Salary Range: $24,835.20 to 40,456.00 ($11.94 to 19.45)

-Status: One female full-time/two per diem, permanent, non-exempt
+Status: Full-time, permanent, non-exempt

 Under the direct supervision of the Residential Manager, The Adolescent Specialist is responsible for the safety, guidance, and well being of all adolescent clients.
 Adolescent Specialists will be responsible for a range of duties designed to assist each client through a behavior modification based program.

 - Participation in the nurturing of youth by role modeling, guiding, assist with school assignments and demonstrate good character, and sound judgment.

 - Ensure client safety at all times while promoting a healthier, balanced lifestyle.